f1rmtea/Git-GitHub-basics/README.md

 ## Pushing locally managed code or files to a remote repository
 In a situation in which work that is or was being managed locally using Git has to be pushed to a remote Github repository, the following steps need to be taken.
 1. Make a new repository on your github account or choose an existing one.

 2. This repo has to be set as the remote repo for the locally hosted work.
 This can be done with the command:
   ```
   git remote add <give any name to the remote repo> <remote repo url>
   ```
-  We generally name the remote repo as "origin"
+&nbsp;&nbsp;&nbsp;&nbsp;We generally name the remote repo as "origin"

 3. Navigate to the main branch with the command:
 ```
 git branch -M <main branch name>